realabdulkhaliq/Google-IT-Automation-with-Python/Introduction-to-Git-and-GitHub/Module3/README.md

 SSH client: This establishes a connection to the SSH server, ensuring a secure interaction, where the client makes access requests

 SSH key: An access credential

+SSH protocol: Standard commonly used for logging in to servers remotely on the principle of public-key encryption